QXIP/queryda/README.md

 --reporters='{"console":{}}' --debug --name test
 ```

-### Alert from Config
+### Set Alert from Config
 queryda can also be executed using a self-contained configuration file (see [example.json](jobs/example.json))
 ```
 bin/queryda --configfile /path/to/watcherjob.json
 ```

 ## Configuration
-queryda can be configured either via commandline or using a JSON file (supplied via `--configfile` parameter).
+queryda can be configured either via commandline or using a JSON file _(suggested method via `--configfile` parameter)_.
 Both ways require to specify option groups with individual settings (e.g. for elasticsearch, for the reporters, for the validator, ..).
-An example JSON file can be found in the `jobs`dir.
+A set of example JSON files for Cassandra and Elasticsearch can be found in the `jobs`dir.

 The following options are currently available: